w3c/wai-curricula/content/designer/navigation-design.md

   * tables of contents at the top of the page that go to each area of the content
   * expandable and collapsible contents to make it easier for users to skip over them
 * evaluate the use of mechanisms to skip blocks of repeated content, and jjustify the use of mechanisms that avoid distractions and unnecessary noise
-* define other navigational mechanisms to ensure web pages and application views can be reached using the following methods:
+* define other navigational components to ensure web pages and application views can be reached using the following methods:
   * search functionalities to navigate to specific parts of the site
   * site maps to provide an overview of the entire website
-* evaluate the amount of navigational mechanisms in use, and justify the use of mechanisms that help users navigate and orient
+* evaluate the amount of navigational components in use, and select components that help users navigate and orient

 #### Teaching Ideas for Topic